BitcoinAmiens/dogecoin-spv-node/README.md

 $ make regtest
 ```

-Restart the container (in case you stopped the container and want to continue developpment):
+Restart the container (in case you stopped the container and want to continue development):
 ```
 $ make restart
 ```